GoogleCloudPlatform/community/tutorials/gke-node-agent-metrics-cloud-monitoring/index.md

 date_published: 2020-07-06
 ---

-Today only a few metrics are avaialble by default on GKE Nodes.
-You can deploy a Cloud Monitoring agent to expose additional metrics for added visbiility into the health of your GKE nodes.
+Today only a few metrics are available by default on GKE Nodes.
+You can deploy a Cloud Monitoring agent to expose additional metrics for added visibility into the health of your GKE nodes.

 ## Objectives